petermchale/math105A/README.md

 If the Python version reported is not 3.x, then you should [create a conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and [activate it](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
 Your TA will help you with this.

-Open a Jupyter notebook by navigating to the directory in which the notebook is located and opening it by typing `jupyter notebook <notebook name>` at the command prompt.
+Open a Jupyter notebook by navigating to the directory in which it is located and typing `jupyter notebook <notebook name>` at the command prompt.

 Once you’re finished editing/running your notebook, press `ctrl c`